FCC v. Prometheus Radio Project: Telecommunications Act of 1996

+Prometheus Radio Project v.
+FCC

+Prometheus I

-The first such review was performed in 2002.
-The FCC issued its first proposed rule that year for public review, and voted in 2003 to enact it.
-The new rule partially repealed the cross-media ownership limitations as the FCC found that the rule was no longer necessary in the public interest to maintain competition, diversity or localism.
+The new rule enacted in 2003 partially repealed the cross-media ownership limitations, as the FCC found that the rule was no longer necessary in the public interest to maintain competition, diversity, or localism.
 However, it maintained some limited ownership controls through a diversity index based on the Herfindahl–Hirschman Index to determine if market consolidation was an issue.

-The ruling was challenged by several groups, with the primary legal challenge led by the Prometheus Radio Project, a non-profit advocacy group campaigning against media consolidation.
+The FCC's 2003 decision of the cross-media ownership limitations was challenged by several groups, with the primary legal challenge led by the Prometheus Radio Project, a non-profit advocacy group campaigning against media consolidation.
 The suit reached the Third Circuit Court of Appeals, which ruled in Prometheus Radio Project v.
-FCC (or Prometheus I) that while the FCC had properly justified replacing the older cross-ownership restrictions with the newer cross-media limits, the reasoning they used to justified the rules for the new limits was insufficient, specifically for how the diversity index was calculated with the inclusion of Internet coverage.
+FCC (or Prometheus I) that the FCC had not provided a reasonable rationale for its decision, specifically for how the diversity index was calculated with the inclusion of Internet coverage.
 The Third Circuit placed a stay on the new cross-media limit rules, and required the FCC to maintain the pre-2002 rules for cross-ownership.

+Prometheus II

-The FCC's next required review under the Telecommunications Act came in 2006, which included reassessing the Third Circuit's decision alongside commissioned studies on the state and impact of changing the cross-ownership rules.
-It issued new rules in 2008, primarily limiting owners of newspapers to owning one television or one radio station in the top twenty urban markets.
-The rules also created a new class of minority-owned broadcasters which had been suggested from the Prometheus I decision as to assure there would be viewpoint diversity.
+The FCC's next required review under the Telecommunications Act came in 2006, which included reassessing the Third Circuit's Prometheus I decision alongside commissioned studies on the state and impact of changing the cross-ownership rules.
+The FCC said it issued new rules in 2008, primarily limiting owners of newspapers to owning one television or one radio station in the top twenty urban markets.
+The rules also created a new class of minority-owned broadcasters, which had been suggested from the Prometheus I decision as to assure there would be viewpoint diversity.

 The new rules were again challenged by the Prometheus Radio Project, which the Third Circuit heard in 2011 as Prometheus Radio Project v.
 FCC (Prometheus II).
 The Third Circuit ruled to maintain the stay on the new rules, stating that the FCC still had not shown good justification for the new cross-ownership rules and minority ownership concerns that the court had previously raised.
-The court did reassert that the FCC had compelling interest to relax the prior media ownership rules from 1975 as this served no compelling public interest, urging the FCC to find rules with proper justification to support this.
+The court did reassert that there was a substantial state interest in promoting diversity.